espruino/BangleApps/apps/sixths/README.md

 *) only turn on compass when needed

-*) only warn about battery low when it crosses thresholds, update battery low message

 *) rename "show" to something else -- it collides with built-in

 *) adjust clock according to GPS